 CAP Mentors work one-on-one with students to increase academic and social competency and to enhance opportunities for academic challenge.
 They provide support and encouragement, help students discover and build upon their individual strengths, and affirm student’s ability to shape their own futures.
 Matches spend their time completing homework, playing sports and board games, or just visiting.
 Mentor efforts complement those of the teacher and the family and students are nominated by school staff, parents, or can request a mentor for themselves.
 All mentors complete a thorough application process and all matches are provided ongoing support by professional Thrive staff.
 To find the CAP Coordinator at your school visit our Thrive Staff page.

 Thrive is proud to announce that the Child Advancement Project (CAP) has been named to the National Registry of Evidence Based Programs and Practices.
 The purpose of the National Registry is to assist the public in identifying scientifically based approaches to preventing negative outcomes for children.
 In 2009 Thrive received a coveted Service to Science grant designed to assess the outcomes of promising programs.
 Thrive engaged an independent researcher to analyze the impact of CAP.
 An article detailing the research was written by Dr. Jayne Downey, Department Head of Education MSU and submitted to the School Community Journal.
 The article has been accepted and is ‘in press’ for publication in 2013.
-Currently only two other mentor programs in the country are recognized in the registry.
-There are a total of 253 NREPP programs.
+Currently only four other mentor programs in the country are recognized in the registry.
+There are a total of 314 NREPP programs.

 “I learned what a difference I can truly make.
 I saw a ton of progress with [my student].
 I am really proud.
 Made every single day worth it.”- CAP Mentor 2012